Table of Contents

 - Around the base of the plants, Aloe vera offsets proliferate.
 These are also referred to as plant babies.

-- Remove the offsets and leave them in a warm, dark room for 48 hours to allow the callus to form on end.
+- Remove the offsets and leave them in a warm, dark room for 48 hours to allow the callus to form.

 - Plants shouldn't be watered until the roots are strong and growing.